-Come experience the best of what’s off the beaten track in France and countries nearby.
-With our local partners, we design in-depth itineraries tailored to your particular interests, whether those include wine tasting in Burgundy, chateau-hopping in the Loire Valley, hiking in the Dordogne, stepping back in time at WWI or WWII sites, or road tripping through all of it – and then off to Italy, Spain, and more.
-We will ensure you stick to the most scenic roads, sleep in most charming accommodations, eat in the most authentic local eateries, and meet interesting people along the way…
+Come experience the best of what’s off the beaten track in France.
+We specialize in highly personalized itineraries tailored to your particular interests, whether those include wine tasting in Burgundy, chateau-hopping in the Loire Valley, hiking in the Dordogne, stepping back in time at WWI or WWII sites, or road tripping through all of it – and then off to Italy, Spain, and more.
+We will ensure you stick to the most scenic roads, sleep in most charming accommodations, eat in the most authentic local eateries, and meet interesting people along the way.

 Below is a blueprint for a few highlights not to miss on your travels to France: